The Digital Nomad Reality Check: Wi-Fi Is Not Enough

 Latvia

-Visa length: One year, possibility to renew for a second year
+Visa length: One year, renewable for a second year

 Application fee: TBC